edoakes/ray-graph/README.md

 The goal behind this project is to explore the feasibility of supporting a domain-specific application on Ray with good performance competitive with that of a specialized system built for the application.
 The representative example that we use for the project is a streaming (i.e., iterative) map-reduce application, which is generally considered to be well-supported by either a specialized stream processing system, like [Apache Flink](https://flink.apache.org/), or a bulk synchronous parallel-style system, like [Apache Spark](https://spark.apache.org/streaming/), due to the high-throughput data processing requirements.

-Because the Ray API is much lower-level than that of these specialized systems, supporting such an application in Ray requires the developer to specify tasks at a much finer granularity.
+The Ray API is much lower-level than those of these specialized systems, so supporting such an application in Ray requires the developer to specify tasks at a much finer granularity.
 Specifically, the processing for each batch of data from the input stream must be expressed as a separate Ray task and parallelism is defined explicitly through the number of tasks in a phase.
 While a higher-level library could easily be developed to hide the details of this batching from the user, this application is still challenging to support from a systems perspective because the latency overhead per task must be as low as possible in order to get comparable performance.